jsdandurand/jsdandurand/README.md

 ## About Me

-I'm passionate about machine learning research with a focus on computer vision, 3D representations, and physics-informed neural networks.
+I'm passionate about machine learning research with a focus on computer vision, NLP and 3D representations.
 Currently working on multimodal large language models for high-fps video understanding at CMU's CUBE Lab.

 ### Research Interests
 - **3D Computer Vision**: Neural Radiance Fields, 3D Gaussian Splatting